RSDuck/ossimat/readme.md

 Wink if you get it.

+## License

+Ossimat is released under GPLv2 or later.

 ## References

 Additionally to the ones already linked for pinouts, no$psx and https://sites.google.com/site/consoleprotocols/home/nintendo-joy-bus-documentation?authuser=0 were very helpful.